 – Dr. Boulden, BulletproofDentalPractice.com/

 56. The most common thing I find that holds Doctors back from hitting their full potential is a simple fact they are pursuing solving the wrong problem.
 Meaning, they are treating the wrong symptom.
 This is no different than the challenge you face in your practice when trying to solve a sensitive tooth.
 Is this decay, sinus issue, bite issue, or countless other choices.
-A proper diagnosis is
+A proper diagnosis is the key to success, otherwise, you solve the wrong problems and then wonder why you get lackluster results!

 – Darren Kaberna, AccelerateMyPractice.com